Card of the Day - 2023-10-21

 But there is also another connection, because Wolverhampton is named after Lady Wulfrun - who was given this section of land, later called Wolvrenehamptonia, by Ethelred the Unready in 985.

 However that gives us space to tell you that at that time it was recorded that the company issued eight sets, all but one of which started with the word "Popular".
-These were "Cricketers", our set of "Footballers", and "Olympics" - all of which were issued in 1948.
-Plus "Boxers", "Film Stars", "New Popular Film Stars" (this being the only set which started with another word), "Players" (which were more footballers) and "Speedway Riders" - all of which were issued in 1950.
+They appear as :

-Two of these sets appear at D.353 in the back of the British Trade Index part II.
-These were the "Cricketers" and "Speedway Riders", and the extra information under that card code tells us that both of these were known in an anonymous printing, having green borders and black captions.
+The two sets which appear at D.353 in the back of the British Trade Index part II, namely "Cricketers" and "Speedway Riders", were not actually issued by another company, as usual with a "D" code, but they are known in an anonymous printing, having green borders and black captions.
 It seems strange that only these two sets were printed in that way, but more information may come to light.

 Another update occurs with our Trade Index part 4, and this regards our set.
 I have scanned this listing, after trying, and failing, to work out how to use the table function (again) - and here it is :